-5) Get Prepared for the Hybrid Working Model.
+5) Be Prepared for the Hybrid Working Model.

-Working with clients in the financial services industry (And a number of other Science, Technology, Engineering and Mathematics (STEM) businesses), the new hybrid working model is becoming increasingly important.
+Working with clients in the global financial services industry (And a number of other STEM businesses), the new hybrid working model is becoming increasingly important.
 We will all go back to work eventually but the benefits of working from home remain, so we will see methodologies where we mix home and office-based working.

 Working from home isn’t for everybody but there’s not much choice at the moment – we’re all in this together.

-Look after yourself, your mental health and support your clients and suppliers too.
-Make sure you spare some time for your family and relatives too, seeing as you’re all at home together.
-Check in on colleagues who may be on their own, they may be in more need of moral support than anyone, being alone.
+Look after yourself, your mental health, and support your clients and suppliers too.
+Make sure you spare some time for your family and relatives as well, seeing as you’re all at home together.
+Check in on colleagues who may be on their own, they may be in more need of moral support than anyone, living alone and working solo.